NoseferatuWKF/obsidian/coding/go.md

 ## Build and Install

+>[!info]
->The `go build` command compiles the packages, along with their dependencies, but it doesn't install the results.
+The `go build` command compiles the packages, along with their dependencies, but it doesn't install the results.

->The `go install` command compiles and installs the packages.
+The `go install` command compiles and installs the packages.

 changing install target
 ```bash